Welcome to ROCO Robotics!

 The course will run over the 10 to 12 weeks and include 36 hours of training and collaboration.
 There is no refund for withdrawal or absence.
 However, we will provide online access to some of the courses, and try to accommodate circumstances when a student cannot come for one hands-on meet.

-If you have questions, comments or questions please email [email protected] (you can call too 50735929)
+If you have questions, comments or questions please email [email protected]

 Whether you are a beginner or an aspiring engineer, ROCO Robotics provides the perfect space to explore, experiment, and grow.
 JOIN US!